Microsoft/IntuneDocs/intune/vpp-apps-ios.md

 See [How to monitor apps](apps-monitor.md) for information to help you monitor app assignments.

+> [!NOTE]
+> In case you are targeting a volume-purchased app for DEP device enrolled through Device Enrollment Profile or Apple Configurator, only apps which are targeted for Device Licensing will work.
+In other words, you cannot target User Licensing for a volume-purchased app for a DEP device which does not have any user affinity.

 ## Further information

 When you assign the app as a **Required** installation, each user who installs the app uses a license.